OpenEnergyPlatform/oeplatform/docs/source/api/advanced.rst

 .. testsetup::

     import os
+    from oeplatform import securitysettings as sec
     oep_url = 'http://localhost:8000'
     your_token = os.environ.get("LOCAL_OEP_TOKEN")
+    if your_token is None:
+        if hasattr(sec, "token_test_user") and sec.token_test_user is not None:
+            your_token = sec.token_test_user
+        else:
-    from shapely import wkt
+            raise Exception("No token available, please set LOCAL_OEP_TOKEN or adapt your security settings") from shapely import wkt
     from django.contrib.gis.geos import Point
     import json